AppCivico/sendgrid-fanout/README.md

 With this repository you can send Event Webhook from SendGrid to multiple services.

-You can filter by some key/value on each event, and send to one or more remote services.

-This is written using Mojolicious, after an event is received, the raw request is saved into the disk, outgoing requests are started asynchronous and the 200 response is sent back to SendGrid ASAP.
+This is written using Mojolicious, after an event is received, the raw request is saved on disk, outgoing requests are started asynchronous and *200 OK* response is sent back to SendGrid ASAP (+ 1200/s per worker is expected on modern hardware).

-If the outgoing requests fail (network or non-success HTTP responses), it will be written to disk for later processing by the health-check endpoint. *If the process crash during the initial in-flight request, the error is not written to the disk yet, so for now individual events can be lost.*
+If the outgoing requests fail (either Network or non-success HTTP responses), it will be written to disk for later processing by the health-check endpoint. *If the process crash during the initial in-flight request, the error is not written to the disk yet, so for now individual events can be lost.*

 # Why